 The Sports Bureau launched “Public Sports Facilities Network” in 2006, providing venues for residents’ daily exercise, and nurturing elite athletes of Federation of Macao Sport General Association.
 The venues also host sports and cultural activities in Macao.
 Details

 The venue booking service is divided into individual bookings and group bookings.
 Individual bookings can be made by visiting the sports facilities or through our online booking system.
 Residents or groups may rent the venues within the Public Sports Facilities Network according to need.
 Details

 The “Sport Easy” membership programme launched on 14th October 2008 facilitates the use of public sports facilities by Macao residents.
 The programme seeks to build a complete database of sports participants by encouraging Macao residents to enrol in the programme.
-It also seeks to simplify procedures for residents registering for activities and simplify the input of data on individual booking of facilities.
+It also seeks to simplify procedures for residents registering for activities and booking of facilities.

 The Sports Medical Centre is dedicated to enhancing Macao’s sports development, strengthening residents’ health, and improving athletes’ competitive levels by providing scientific, professional and diversified services.
 The Centre serves athletes registered with the Federation of Macao Sport General Association, mass sports athletes, disabled sports athletes, school sports athletes, college sports athletes and referrals from the Health Bureau.
 In addition, the Centre provides physical fitness tests and assessment services to the community.